17 (number)

 17 (seventeen) is the natural number following 16 and preceding 18.
 It is a prime number.

 Mathematics

-17 is a Leyland number and Leyland prime, using 2 & 3 (2^{3} + 3^{2}), and using 3 & 4 (3^{4} - 4^{3}).
-17 is a Fermat prime.
-17 is one of six lucky numbers of Euler.
+17 is a Leyland number and Leyland prime, using 2 and 3 (2^{3} + 3^{2}), and using 3 and 4 (3^{4} - 4^{3}).
+17 is one of five known Fermat primes, and one of six total lucky numbers of Euler.

 Since seventeen is a Fermat prime, regular heptadecagons can be constructed with a compass and unmarked ruler.
 This was proven by Carl Friedrich Gauss and ultimately led him to choose mathematics over philology for his studies.

 The minimum possible number of givens for a sudoku puzzle with a unique solution is 17.